kibade/homefurnace/README.md

 Phase 2 Read new Cat engage arm
 1) Read new switch on off Value

-Phase 3 Show graph iwth curent and historic temps
+Phase 3 Show graph switch curent and historic temps
 1) Display the temp on a graph.
     a) Read temp
     b) Save to a database